bepzi/contrail/README.md

 Restart/re-launch your terminal emulator.
 You'll know if it's working correctly.

+Running `contrail -h` and `contrail -V` will print the help information and the version number, respectively.

 ## Configuration

-Configuration is done via a `config.toml` file.
-Contrail can be told about this file's location with the `-c` flag.
+Contrail can be told about the location of the config file with the `-c` flag.

 Each part of the prompt is split up into "modules".
 A typical prompt might have a "directory" module (shows the current working directory),